36Kr-Mobile/StatusBarNotificationCenter/README.md

 ![screenshot](screenshots/screenshot.png)

-You may also want to check this short  [Youtube Video] (https://youtu.be/Qk2vhrBAyps?list=PLy5xoZi6fpzJ0z2xtlqL9Hz86IrpZuksG)to see what it can generally do
+You may also want to check this short  [Youtube Video] (https://youtu.be/Qk2vhrBAyps?list=PLy5xoZi6fpzJ0z2xtlqL9Hz86IrpZuksG) to see what it can generally do

-You can also check this short [Youtube Video] (https://youtu.be/vtMWcWVtxZ8)to learn more about its implementation detail
+You can also check this short [Youtube Video] (https://youtu.be/vtMWcWVtxZ8) to learn more about its implementation detail

 `StatusBarNotificationCenter` is a library that can be used in your application to show customised status bar notification.

 **NOTE:**During out software development, we want to find a library that can show notification from the status bar,  This project learned many thought from  the popular [`CWStatusBarNotification`](https://github.com/cezarywojcik/CWStatusBarNotification)  library, but with much cleaner code implementation(in my own option) and fully written in **Swift 2.0**,  and more extendable, and also it comes with more customisation options, and support multitasking and split view comes with iOS9+ .
 You can check it if you want to find a custom status bar notification library.

+## Key Feature
+1. Support split view of iPad Air and iPad Pro
+2. Support concurrency, with version 1.1.0, you can just test it with the demo application
+3. Highly customizable with a simple architecture, just a main class with a few class methods
+4. Fullly documented

+## Coming Features
+-[] Let the users interac with the app during the notification is showing -[] Some small showing bugs
+-[] More animation style

+## A few words
+This library is just a center class with a window and a view controller, and the center maintains an notification queue, I think our main aim is to build a stable and maintainable architecture, you can easiy add your custom view to this library, if you have something great to share, please open an issue or submit a pull request, thanks for your support.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

-This example is best run with an iPad air or iPad Pro, and you can test the split view
+This example is best run with an iPad air or iPad Pro in portrait mode, and you can test the split view

 ##Requirements
 Because the demonstration code is written with UIStackView, so you need Xcode 7.0+ and iOS 9.0+ to run the demo, But I think this library can be used with devices with system version 7.0+, because the API is rather basic, and you can modify the source code with little effort to accompany with your minimum deployment target.